 Once you express interest in becoming a volunteer, your inquiry is acknowledged and your details put on file.
-Volunteer recruitment is based on our manpower needs and timed around operational factors, therefore the exact time frames of intakes are not fixed well in advance.
+Volunteer recruitment is based on our personnel level and timed around operational factors, therefore the exact time frames of intakes are not fixed well in advance.

 Please note that we have a minimum age requirement of 18 years.